virgodi/plda/README.md

  - Two classes:

-    * The "oviLDA" class to perform Online Variational Inference and the "cgsLDA" class to perform Collapsed Gibbs Sampling
+    * The *oviLDA* class to perform Online Variational Inference and the *cgsLDA* class to perform Collapsed Gibbs Sampling

     * These 2 classes have particular constructors based on the specificity of each algorithm but have identical methods: